Deadline at Dawn: Production

 Richard Fleischer says that Sid Rogell, head of RKO's B Picture unit, bullied Harold Clurman during production meetings, saying he would "kick the director right in the balls".
 He says Clurman accepted it without complaint.

+A significant portion of the film is alleged to have been directed by William Cameron Menzies, who refused credit as he didn't like Clurman and did not want his name to be associated with Clurman's in any way.

 The dialogue contains Odets' trademark New York wisecracks.
 For example, while dancing at club early in the movie, the Hayward character likens the dance hall to a post office, filled with second-class matter.
 Edna Bartelli greets her ex-husband by saying, "Aren't you dead yet?"

 There are many "slice of life" characterizations of big city people in small roles, such as a tired banana salesman, an angry building superintendent, a refugee with a skin condition who has a crush on June, and a wisecracking sidewalk pitchman.

 Odets' Group Theatre colleague Roman Bohnen appears in a bit part, as a grief-stricken man with a dying cat.